Engee documentation

 Out[0]:

 What do we see here?
-The time delay param_WAIT_MS varies in time in such a way that every two neighbouring values always add up to about 10 milliseconds.
-The law to modulate this process is given by a sinusoid.
+Time delay param_WAIT_MS It changes over time so that every two adjacent values always add up to about 10 milliseconds.
+The law for modulating this process is set by a sine wave.

-If we combine the two output signals correctly, we will see exactly the PWM signal that controls the switching on and off of the current supplied to the output to which the LED is connected.
+If we combine both output signals correctly, we will see exactly the PWM signal that controls the switching on and off of the current supplied to the output to which the LED is connected.

 In [ ]: